-Where do we stand in parallel computing?
+What does one mean by this and what does it imply?
 Current commercial parallel computers are immature, but they offer better peak performance and better cost performance than conventional machines for many problems.
 A large number of parallel applications have been developed.
 There are only a tiny fraction of the computations running on sequential machines, but the initial parallel experimental applications cover a wide range of algorithms and perhaps the "essence" (computational kernels) of the majority of large scale scientific and engineering calculations.
 Clearly, the main limitation to the rapid spread of parallel computing is not hardware or algorithms but rather software.

-Here we discuss Fortran, with especially the array extensions of Fortran90, as a portable software environment.
-We use a classification of problem modules into three main classes with general applications built up as a mixture of these classes.
-We show how a combination of Fortran and a distributed object-oriented environment may be used for problems of this structure.
-The testing of these ideas is certainly incomplete; we only have extensive experience with small academic codes - typically up to 10,000 lines in length.
+In this paper, we show how portable parallel software systems can be optimized around three broad application classes, or more pretentiously, three problem architectures.
+The current analysis is incomplete; we only have extensive experience with small academic codes - typically up to 10,000 lines in length.
 The extrapolation to the much larger and complex industrial and government applications is uncertain.
 For instance, we have little understanding of the parallelization of problems requiring real-time and extensive input/output support.

-In Figure 1, we follow Kennedy and divide software into five layers, where we are most interested in the upper two layers which should be portable to a variety of hardware architectures, including both SIMD and MIMD machines.
-As shown in Figure 2, we view software as mapping problems onto machines.
+In Figure 1, we follow Kennedy (private communication, 1988) and divide software into five layers, where we are most interested here in the second layer which should be portable to a variety of hardware architectures, including both SIMD and MIMD machines.
+We propose that the process of theory, simulation and computation be viewed as a sequence of mappings between related systems as shown in Figure 2.
+The goal of the high level software in the second level of Figure 1 is to be general enough to represent a reasonable number of problems but not so general (such a sequential Fortran) that we have lost so much specific information about the problem that it cannot be parallelized.
 Both problems and machines have an architecture and the software system is dependent on both.
 However, we expect that the high level software systems discussed here will be built around the problem and not the machine architecture.
 The latter is reflected in low level machine dependent support software which should be hidden from most users.
 We can probably persuade many users to produce parallel versions of their code; however, they will be loath to do this more than once.
 It is not reasonable that each new parallel architecture require a significantly different software implementation.

 In Section II we review an architectural classification for problems, and in Section III we analyze current parallel software experience from this point of view.
-In Section IV, we discuss Fortran for synchronous problems and in Section V, the harder and still uncertain irregular loosely synchronous case is treated briefly.
-In Section VI, we combine these ideas for program modules to suggest a general portable parallel software strategy.
+This leads to a tentative parallel software strategy for a general application which we present in Section IV.
+In Section V, we discuss software support for synchronous problems and in Section VI, the harder and still uncertain irregular loosely synchronous case is treated briefly.